 What is a Time Locked Bitcoin Wallet?

 A time locked Bitcoin wallet is a software (web) wallet that is locked upon creation and is programmed with a date on which it can be reopened.
-Funds can be sent to the wallet at any time but cannot be accessed by anyone before the predetermined date.
+Funds cannot be accessed by anyone, even a third party, before the predetermined date.

 How Do You Set up a Time Locked Bitcoin Wallet?